 The method estimates a separate hierarchical logistic regression model for each service-line division.
 In order to obtain the variance and interval estimates, the hierarchical model is fit under the Bayesian framework along with the Markov Chain Monte Carlo (MCMC) technique.
-Details of the risk model can be found in the data dictionary, tab "HWM\Statistical Approach), as well as in the claims-only HWM technical report, in section 4.6.1, which is attached to this application.
+Details of the risk model, including equations, can be found in the data dictionary, tab "HWM_Statistical Approach", as well as in the technical report, in section 4.6.1, which is attached to this application.